 Think about your first week:

-In case your senders are not marketing professionals, the learning curve of Constant Contact vs Mailchimp will be more favorable to Constant Contact.
+If your senders are not marketing professionals, the learning curve for Constant Contact will be more favorable than for Mailchimp.

 Both products have a visual drag-and-drop builder, but the user experience differs.